three-ball/self-learning/backend-101/06_Kafka.md

 - If `linger.ms` = 0, batching still happens, but it is based on `batch.size` only.
 It may happen when the producer wait for the ACK from the broker.
 - if `linger.ms` is set to a positive value, the producer will wait for that amount of time before sending a batch, even if the batch size is not reached.

+> The more `linger.ms` is set, the more messages will be batched together, which leads to better throughput but higher latency.

 #### `batch.size`

 - Maximum size of a batch in bytes.